lucaghislo/thesis_work/README.md

 # Thesis Work
-This repository contains all the code referred to in my thesis work regarding the implementation of anonymization techniques using Apache Spark
+This repository contains all the code referred to in my thesis work regarding the implementation of anonymization techniques using Apache Spark.

 This repository contains the following implementations: